AdamLisicki/terraform-beginner-bootcamp-2023/README.md

 }
 ```

-Then run `terraform init` command and enter `yes` if you want to migrate your existing state to Terraform Cloud.
+Then run `terraform init` command and if you have a state file in your directory then you'll be asked to enter `yes` or `no` if you want to migrate your existing state to Terraform Cloud.

 ```sh
 $ terraform init